 Two significant problems, though, have stopped OLED TVs from finding their way into AV fans' living rooms in large numbers.

 First, issues with manufacturing them in large numbers have meant that their prices have remained stubbornly high - in stark contrast, of course, to the plunging prices of LCD TVs.
 Second, their shape just hasn't felt right to many, as almost every OLED TV to date has gone for a curved screen rather than a flat one.

 Flat is best?

-You only have to look at one of LG's sumptuously glamorous curved OLED TVs to understand the attraction in design terms of curving an OLED screen.
+You only have to look at one of LG's sumptuously glamorous curved OLED TVs - like the previously reviewed 55EG960V - to understand the attraction in design terms of curving an OLED screen.
 But for many AV fans issues with curved screens, such as distorted on-screen reflections and geometry issues when viewing from an angle, have made them reluctant to spend big on an OLED screen despite the technology's obvious picture quality potential.

 Thankfully LG appears to have been paying attention.
 For today we're tucking into a new OLED TV that's about as uncurved as it's possible to get.

 The OLED TV in question is the 65-inch LG 65EF950V - and it really and truly couldn't be flatter.
 In fact, the flawlessly flat finish of its screen is emphasised by the extraordinary lack of depth the TV shows off over much of its rear end.
 Its large expanse of screen rests on less than 5mm of panel depth for around two-thirds of its rear area, creating a stunning, futuristic look that I'd say is actually more rather than less attractive than LG's curved alternatives.